If you are looking to hike the continental divide trail but aren’t sure if a permit is needed, we have all the information for you.

 The number to reach them is (406) 888-7801 to get their permit sorted.

-A nobo wanting to get a walk-up permit can decide to instead hike the 10.5 miles to Two Medicine Campground.
+A nobo wanting to get a walk-up permit can decide instead to hike the 10.5 miles to Two Medicine Campground.

 Here you will be able to camp permit-free and also do your request for permits at the ranger station.